400 E. University Street

 Examples of I.S.
 Projects

 For a searchable list of I.S.
-Titles, use the I.S.
-Database.
+Titles, use Open Works.
 To see the range of projects that students are pursuing, you can search by major.